 The Microsoft 2025 AI in Education Report found that 99% of education leaders have tried AI at least once, though far fewer use it regularly.
 This gap between experimentation and sustained teaching practice transformation represents a significant opportunity for the education sector.
 Education leaders are more likely to use AI tools regularly compared to teachers, particularly for administrative and strategic planning purposes.

-The Center for Democracy and Technology reports that 85% of teachers used AI in 2024-25.
+The Center for Democracy and Technology reports that 85% of teachers used AI in 2024-25—a figure that includes a broad range of AI-powered tools beyond generative chatbots.
 The most common applications include research and content gathering (44%), creating lesson plans (38%), summarizing information (38%), and generating classroom materials (37%).
 Additionally, 51% of teachers have used AI-powered educational games, while 43% utilize adaptive learning platforms that adjust to individual student needs and learning styles.
+Note that this higher figure compared to Gallup's 60% likely reflects a broader definition of AI tools that includes adaptive learning platforms and AI-powered educational games.

-Precedence Research projects dramatic growth: the education market size for AI is expected to reach $112.3 billion by 2034, representing a CAGR of 36.02%.
+Precedence Research projects dramatic growth: the global AI in education market is calculated at $7.05 billion in 2025 and is projected to reach $136.79 billion by 2035, representing a CAGR of 34.52% from 2026 to 2035.
 This global AI investment reflects the transformative potential of AI technologies across the education sector.
-The increasing adoption of artificial intelligence technology and government spending on education globally is driving demand, with the solutions segment generating more than 72% of market share.
+North America holds approximately 38% market share, while Asia-Pacific is experiencing the fastest growth driven by large AI-based learning startups and aggressive government mandates.
+The solutions segment generates more than 72% of market share.

 According to Grand View Research, North America dominates the education market with approximately 38% market share, driven by advanced technological infrastructure and substantial investment in education technology.
 The Asia-Pacific region, however, is experiencing the fastest growth in AI adoption for education.
 Countries leading investment include the United States, China, and various European nations, with AI technologies deployed across adaptive learning platforms, administrative systems, and student progress tracking.